Bouchnak-Maher/Emotion_Detection-CNN/README.md

 - Emotion Detection
 Humans are used to non verbal communication.
 The emotions expressed increases the clarity of any thoughts and ideas.
 It becoms quite interesting when a computer can capture this complex feature of humans, ie emotions.
 This topic talks about building a model which can detect an emotion from an image.
 There key points to be followed are:

-- Data gathering and augmentation
+- Data

-The dataset taken was [ pull nategreb/emotion-detection.](https://www.kaggle.com/code/nategreb/emotion-detection/input).
+The dataset taken was https://www.kaggle.com/jonathanoheix/face-expression-recognition-dataset

 - Model building